 Vineyards close to Rye

-Sedlescombe Organic Vineyard, Gusborne estates, Carr Taylor and chapel down to name a few
+Sedlescombe Organic Vineyard, Gusborne estates, Carr Taylor Hush Heath and Chapel Down to name a few

 Rye Museum, the Antiques trail where you are bound to see more than one familiar face from the Antiques road show.